 Everything parents should know about preventing baby food poisoning

 Now that your baby is older, you can finally start introducing new foods into their diet!
-But as they get exposed to more foods, their risk for food poisoning can also increases.
+Although you feed healthy food for toddlers, sometimes as they get exposed to more foods, their risk for food poisoning can also increase.
+With useful health tips for children, you can avoid the onset of any infections of which food poisoning is a common illness.
 Here’s how to prevent and treat baby food poisoning.

 How does a baby get food poisoning?